-In short, writing with a pen shows that you’re distinguished and give a damn about good taste, so take your handwriting seriously, and use a solid pen.
-From affordable disposables to luxurious fine writing utensils, these are some of the best pens for carrying out your daily office tasks, from note-taking to working on the Penske File.
+In short, writing with a pen shows that you’re distinguished and give a damn about good taste, so take your handwriting seriously and use a solid pen.
+From affordable disposable pens to luxurious fine writing utensils, we took into consideration price points, quality and writing experience to find the best pens for carrying out your daily office tasks, from note-taking to working on the Penske File.

 Staedtler Pigment Liner

 Though their intended application is for sketching, Staedler Pigment Liners make great writing pens because of the bold, crisp lines they make on the page and their smooth writing action.
 Staedler also advertises an 18-hour cap-off time, meaning if you’re the forgetful type, you won’t be out a pen if you accidentally leave off the cap.